Skip to main content Skip to footer

 • Immediately report changes associated with the outbreak and provide updated information about the outbreak on a daily basis

-• Communicate necessary information to the families of children attending the centre
+• Communicate necessary information to the parents of children attending the centre.

 This website uses cookies to enhance usability and provide you with a more personal experience.
 By using this website, you agree to our use of cookies as explained in our Privacy Policy.